-Some travel insurance for international Study Travel programs is included with your program fee.
+Some travel insurance for international tours is included in our tour pricing.

 St. Olaf strongly recommends that you purchase additional trip cancellation insurance at the time of registration to recover your payments should you need to withdraw from the program.
 You should especially consider Cancel For Any Reason (CFAR) coverage from a travel insurance provider.
 Because quite a lot of coverage is already included with your program fee, look for providers that let you build plans from a menu rather than relying on pre-bundled packages.

 Coverage included with your program fee on international programs: